slightech/MYNT-EYE-S-SDK/platforms/win/README.txt

 Press any key to continue . . .
 ```

-3) Start using MYNT® EYE SDK with Visual Studio 2017
+3) Start using MYNT® EYE S SDK with Visual Studio 2017

 Goto the "<SDK_ROOT_DIR>\projects\vs2017", see the "README.md".